 - What are your financial resources?

-You should plan to attend the Education Abroad Fair held annually each October, as well as informational meetings with Center staff.
+You should plan to attend the Education Abroad Fair, which is held annually during the Fall semester, as well as walk-ins sessions with peer advisers in the Center.
 You can also schedule a one-on-one meeting with an adviser in the office.

-Visit the Center for International Services and Programs in Rhodes Tower room 917, the Education Abroad resource area on the first floor of the Schwartz library, and explore more of our website.
+Visit the Center for International Services and Programs in BH 412, the Education Abroad resource area on the first floor of the Schwartz library, and explore more of our website.
 All of the viewbooks are free for the taking and you can keep them as long as you like.
 Also, there are several study abroad search engines to aid you in your research:

 Reading unbiased student reviews of study abroad programs is also a good research tool.
 Access program reviews through sites like Abroad101.